ember-learn/guides-source/guides/release/tutorial/part-1/reusable-components.md

     assert.ok(
       img.src.includes('-122.4194,37.7749,10'),
-      'the src should include the lng,lat,zoom parameter' );
+      'the src should include the lng,lat,zoom parameter', );

     assert.ok(
       img.src.includes('150x120@2x'),
-      'the src should include the width,height and @2x parameter' );
+      'the src should include the width,height and @2x parameter', );

     this.setProperties({

-Commit: Remove step that is no longer needed now that ember-cli 5.1 is released
----